The University of Tartu helps to research cybercrime motives

 With the involvement of children and young people, the Centre for Ethics also has extensive experience in the EU-funded project “Children as Change Agents for Science in Society” (SiSCatalyst).
 The Centre for Ethics managed an ethics-centred work package, the main task of which was to evaluate and consider the ethical aspects of the project, to ensure and improve the overall quality of the project, and to develop guidelines which stress the ethical aspects of situations involving children.

 The full title of this project is “Empowering and educating young people for the internet by playing”.
-The project has received funding from the EU Framework Programme for Research and Innovation Horizon 2020 under grant agreement no. 882828.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the grant agreement No 882828.

 Margit Sutrop, the head of the Centre for Ethics, 520 7183, margit.sutrop [ät] ut.ee